zachleigh/yarak/README.md

     );
 }
 ```
-Keep in mind that when using the Column class, the `type` array key is required.
+Keep in mind that when using the Column class, `type` is required.

 To add additional columns to a table, use the `addColumn` method:
 ```php